pranshu05/Elpha/README.md

 If you are developing the bot and want automatic code reloading during changes, you can use nodemon.
 Here's how to set it up:

-Install nodemon globally by running:
+Install `nodemon` globally by running:
 ```sh
 npm install -g nodemon
 ```

-Add a "dev" script to your package.json file, like this:
+Add a `dev` script to your package.json file, like this:
 ```json
  "scripts": {
     "start": "node src/bot.js",